kzdev-net/kzdev.perfutils/Source/Docs/articles/stringbuildercache-benchmarks.md

 ### Allocations

 The very nature of building a string in memory requires memory allocations.
 So, the allocation values in the benchmarks are substantially large.
-The meaning as standalone values don't interpret to give much insight, but like most benchmarking, the important thing to note is the comparison and _**difference**_ in allocations between the `StringBuilder` and `StringBuilderCache` classes.
+The meaning of this information as standalone values don't provide much insight, but like most benchmarking, the important thing to note is the comparison and _**difference**_ in allocations between the `StringBuilder` and `StringBuilderCache` classes.
 It is easier to use the ` Alloc Ratio` column for this comparison.
 The strings built for the benchmarks are identical for both classes, so the allocations are directly comparable.

 ## Versions